 You may only lapse and retest one time during your lifetime.

 Submitting for a recertification extension:

-- Applicant must submit a letter (mail, fax, or email) to AADMM within 30 days from their expiration date explaining the extenuating circumstances which prevents compliance.
+- Applicants must submit a letter (mail, fax, or email) to AADMM within 30 days from their expiration date explaining the extenuating circumstances which prevent compliance.

-- Applicant must submit proof of obtaining 12 credits along with Extension Letter to be considered for an extension.
+- Applicants must submit proof of obtaining 12 credits along with an Extension Letter to be considered for an extension.